arpol/spa/README.md

 See the specified files for documentation on the algorithms.
 With the exception of insertion sort, all implementations were timed; the insertion sort was excepted as it is a naive implementation, lacking any optimizations for sorting sequential data.
+In its place, the Python builtin `sorted` function (using the [Timsort](http://en.wikipedia.org/wiki/Timsort) algorithm) was timed to see how well our implementations measure against highly optimized general-purpose solutions.

 ## Test data